glorborg/trademonkey-docs/docs-site/docs/03-advanced-insights/rules-vs-reality-dashboard.md

 **Deteriorating (Red)**
-- Recent adherence (Last 20) is >10% lower than all-time
+- Recent adherence (Last 20) is more than 10% lower than all-time
 - Example: All-time 85%, Last 20: 68%
 - Pattern: Discipline decay

 **Improving (Blue)**
-- Recent adherence (Last 20) is >10% higher than all-time
+- Recent adherence (Last 20) is more than 10% higher than all-time
 - Example: All-time 65%, Last 20: 82%
 - Pattern: Discipline recovery

 **Unstable (Yellow)**
-- Recent adherence fluctuates >15% between reviews
+- Recent adherence fluctuates more than 15% between reviews
 - Example: Week 1: 90%, Week 2: 65%, Week 3: 88%
 - Pattern: Inconsistent discipline